 There were a couple of notable trail markers for the trek home.
 There is a sign for the Adirondack Loj about 13 minutes into the hike on the right.
 The first bridge you come to is 40 minutes into the hike and a second bridge is 50 minutes along the trail.

 At the hour mark, we made it to Marcy Dam and it looked like a party there.
-There were around a dozen other hikers there taking photos and grabbing a quick snack.
+There were around a dozen other hikers taking photos and grabbing a quick snack.
 We spent five minutes socializing with a group from Lehigh Valley, Pennsylvania, and eating a snack ourselves.
 Then we were on our way.

 Just past the dam, the signage is pretty clear.
 The trail heads off to the right and options for both Colden and Phelps/Marcy head in the same direction.

 Shortly afterward, there's another sign-in book that we did not log into and then right after the trails split.
 Colden and Lake Avalanche head off to the right and the trail for Phelps, Tabletop and Marcy go up to the left.

 Immediately after the trail splits, the trail is filled with tree roots for a few minutes.
 After that, it turns into creek bed with large rocks everywhere.
 It's like this for 10 minutes until you come to the a high water bridge.
 The trail goes by that and continues up, but we did note a nice swimming hole just before the bridge on the left.

 Once past the bridge, there is a water crossing that requires hopping from rock to rock.
 The water level wasn't that high, so the crossing was easy.
 It was another twenty minutes up the creek bed before we came to some planks that were installed and the trail merge for Phelps.
 Phelps heads up to the left while the trail to Tabletop and Marcy continues up and straight ahead.